 There are many types of orders in stock market, as a beginner it becomes very confusing which one to use when.
 Hence, in this post I have tried to explain various types of orders in stock market with examples step by step.

 Before opening a trading or demat account with any stock broker you should be aware of what kind of orders they provide.
-Please understand its about your hard earned money, i have seen many beginners opening an account with stock brokers just because they give high margins, which does not matter after new SEBI Rules.
+Please understand its about your hard earned money, I have seen many beginners opening an account with stock brokers just because they give high margins, which does not matter after new SEBI Rules.

 Its my humble request don’t always look for margins, please check and judge, what all other important things they provide like types of orders they have with them, technical analysis tools and resources, fundamental analysis tools, advanced trading platforms, brokerages other charges etc. If you just go for one services you will regret later for sure.